Skip to content Skip to footer navigation

 An ice-maker (pictured middle left) can take up valuable space that you could put to better use.

-And then there's 'smart' fridges which connect to your Wi-Fi to access a wide range of different features such as basic temperature and energy monitoring through an app, through to touch panel video screens and internal cameras so you can check what's in the fridge.
+And then there are 'smart' fridges.
+These connect to your Wi-Fi, letting you access features such as basic temperature and energy monitoring via an app on your smartphone, through to touch panel video screens and internal cameras so you can check what's in the fridge.

-Smart fridge features may be convenient options for some, but his expert opinion is that smart fridges aren't a smart buy just yet, so he recommends proceeding with caution before paying a packet for all the latest smart features.
+Smart fridge features may be convenient options for some, but our expert opinion is that smart fridges aren't a smart buy just yet.
+Denis recommends proceeding with caution before paying a packet for all the latest smart features.

-Instead, if you have a bigger budget, Ashley says you're better off spending it on some of the other newer fantastic fridge technologies, such as chiller and multi-zone compartments, a 'hot freeze' zone, locked compartments and hybrid fridge-freezers.
+You're better off putting that extra money into other features that'll make your fridge more flexible, such as chiller and multi-zone compartments, a 'hot freeze' zone, locked compartments and hybrid fridge-freezers.

-Cool head: CHOICE expert Ashley Iredale has been testing fridges for years.
+CHOICE experts have been testing fridges for decades.

 2. Buying on brand alone